TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 ------

-* Make sure AllowOverride in the webserver configuration includes "Indexes" and "FileInfo" if you use Apache as webserver (see FAQ below)
+* Make sure AllowOverride in the webserver configuration includes "Indexes" and "FileInfo" if you use Apache as webserver.

 * Enabled modules "mod_expires" and "mod_rewrite" (to enable human readable urls)